-This is Alén Space's blog for nanosatellites and space content.
-If you want to put your business idea in space and you are interested in the functionalities and potentials of small satellites and CubeSats, this is your place.
-More information avaliable upon request.
+This is Alén Space's blog for small satellites and space content.
+If you want to put your business idea in space and you are interested in the functionalities and potentials of nanosatellites and microsatellites, this is your place.

 The correct coordination and management of a small satellite constellation is the key to its success.
 It is not necessary to think about mega-projects like Starlink, the SpaceX communications constellation that expects to have up to 42,000 satellites, since even in smaller missions there are some common challenges.

 Innovation forms an integral part of the DNA of the space industry.
 In the New Space age, every year new advances and discoveries arise that open up opportunities of all kinds for governments and companies of different sizes and sectors.